-Medicine can help us feel better when we're sick.
-Some medicines like vaccines help us avoid getting sick in the first place.
+We are here to help you get better when you are sick.
+Vaccines help us avoid getting sick in the first place.

 Vaccines teach your body to fight off harmful illnesses.
 After getting a vaccine, your body becomes immune to certain diseases.